mlpack/mlpack/doc/user/load_save.md

 ## Audio data

-mlpack only loads WAV and MP3 audio data using the [`dr_libs`](https://github.com/mackron/dr_libs) library. `dr_libs` is a header-only library that decodes WAV, MP3 and FLAC files. mlpack bundles WAV and MP3; but, it is also possible to use a version of `dr_libs`
+mlpack loads WAV and MP3 audio data using the [`dr_libs`](https://github.com/mackron/dr_libs) library. `dr_libs` is a header-only library that decodes WAV, MP3 and FLAC files. mlpack bundles WAV and MP3; but, it is also possible to use a version of `dr_libs`